ltrxn/Notes/Swift/Learning Swift Language.md

 *Initialization parameters* defines values that customizes the initialization process.

 Two custom initializers can be used for `Celsius` structure.
-Last initializer has a clear intent without argument label:
+Last initializer has a clear intent without the need for argument label:

 ```swift
 struc Celsius {